leon-thomm/Ryven/docs/README.md

 - InputWidgets used
 - Outputs (initial)

+There are a few **name conventions** that you should follow:

+- A package's name is unique.
+- Multiple Nodes in a package can have the same name.
+- Custom input widget names must be unique _inside the same node_.
+Other nodes can have same custom input widget names.
+- No name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for pyScript and the NodeManager for separation of different components.

 ## NodeManager Overview

 This section provides information about the creation of new nodes using the NodeManager.
 Please be aware that this application is not extremely intuitive just yet, there are quite a few features still missing.
 I am working on that :)